 A lot of call center owners think that they are doing everything correctly with their agents and there is simply no requirement for any improvement.
-This is the worst any call center owner can think for business.
+This is the worst any call center owner can think of for a business.

 Customer preferences are changing swiftly and if you do not act now, I am sorry to say, you are going to be left way behind your rivals.